AsgarDatari/ChatWeb/README.md

 A ChatWeb is a web application used to communicate globally with people.

+Deployed on Vercel : chatweb-awful.vercel.app

+YOU CAN SIGNUP WITH ANY RANDOM EMAIL OR ANY EMAIL, WE CANT SEE THE PASSWORD, WE USE ETHICAL TECHNIQUES TO SOLVE THE PROBLEM.

 The Project came to running state due to the hardwork of 3 :

    1. Asgar Datari [ Frontend Designer ]